FreeFem/FreeFem-doc/docs/examples/index.md

 func ZZ = z;

 int[int] r1 = [0, 41], r2 = [98, 98, 99, 99, 1, 56];
-int[int] r3 = [4, 12];//the triangles of uppper surface mesh
+int[int] r3 = [4, 12]; // $\codered$ The triangles of uppper surface mesh
-					  //generated by the triangle in the 2D region
+					   // generated by the triangle in the 2D region
-					  //of mesh Th of label 4 as label 12 int[int] r4 = [4, 45];//the triangles of lower surface mesh
+					   // of mesh Th of label 4 as label 12 int[int] r4 = [4, 45]; // The triangles of lower surface mesh
-					  //generated by the triangle in the 2D region
+					   // generated by the triangle in the 2D region
-					  //of mesh Th of label 4 as label 45.
+					   // of mesh Th of label 4 as label 45.

 mesh3 Th3 = buildlayers(Th, MaxLayer, zbound=[zmin, zmax], region=r1,
 	labelmid=r2, labelup=r3, labeldown=r4);